pr0gramista/charset_converter/README.md

 Windows can use [MultiByteToWideChar](https://docs.microsoft.com/en-us/windows/win32/api/stringapiset/nf-stringapiset-multibytetowidechar) and [WideCharToMultiByte](https://docs.microsoft.com/en-us/windows/win32/api/stringapiset/nf-stringapiset-widechartomultibyte) from Win32.

 Linux can use [libIconv in GLib](https://docs.gtk.org/glib/struct.IConv.html).
 Since Flutter for Linux use GTK, it is pretty suitable.
-However, it accept a NUL terminated UTF-8 string (like C string end with`\0`), so in Dart side, String will be dealt by transfering into Uint8List, and add 0 at the end.
+However, it accept a NUL terminated UTF-8 string (like C string end with`\0`), so in Dart side, String will be dealt by transferring into Uint8List, and add 0 at the end.

 ## Contributing